Lighthouses of Myanmar (Burma)

 - Pulau Perlin (Pak Chan River, Myin Sei Kyun)

 - Date unknown (station established 1893).
-Active; focal plane about 20 m (66 ft); white flash every 5 s.
+Active; focal plane 16 m (52 ft); white flash every 5 s.
 16 m (52 ft) square skeletal tower.
 No photo available, but Google has a satellite view.
 This light marks the northern entrance to the Pak Chan estuary, which forms the border between Thailand and Myanmar.
-Located at the southeastern tip of Pulau Palin, an island about 10 km (6 mi) west of Kawthong, the southernmost town in Myanmar.
+Note: NGA misspells the name as Pulau Palin.
+Located at the southeastern tip of Pulau Perlin, an island about 10 km (6 mi) west of Kawthaung, the southernmost town in Myanmar.
 Accessible only by boat.
 Site status unknown.
 Admiralty F1158; NGA 26570.

 - * Seikkantha (Myeik, Mergui Harbour)